feathersjs-ecosystem/batch-loader/README.md

 Please refer to the documentation for more information.
 - [Documentation](./docs/index.md) - Definitions for the classes exported from this library
-- [Common Patterns](./docs/common-patterns.md) - Common patterns and best practices
+- [Guide](./docs/guide.md) - Common patterns, tips, and best practices
-- [Guide](./docs/guide.md) - Detailed information about how loading, caching, batching works

 ## TLDR